 To access the value changes of an object over time we use a traverse object introduced earlier in Section 29.3.1.
 Several VPI routines are also added to traverse the value changes (using this new handle) back and forth.
-This mechanism is very different from the "iteration" notion of VPI that returns objects related to a given object, the traversal here can walk or jump back and forth on the value change timeline of an object.
+This mechanism is very different from the "iteration" notion of VPI that accesses properties of an object, the traversal here can walk or jump back and forth on the value change timeline of an object.
 To create a value change traverse handle the routine vpi_handle() must be called in the following manner:

-'''

 vpiHandle trvsHndl = vpi_handle(vpiTrvsObj, object_handle);

-'''